 Where Users can Buy Assistive Technology Devices:

-Following are some place from where you can easily purchase Assistive Technology Devices:
+Following are someplace from where you can easily purchase Assistive Technology Devices:

 - Ablenet: Computer Access: From here users can buy a huge variety of assistive technology devices.
 You will also find information on what types of devices are helpful for certain disabilities.

 - Compusult: Computer Access for Physical Disabilities: Compusult gives assistive and other kinds of technology to public and in the field of businesses.
-It also gives training courses to people on assistive technology who have interest in it.
+It also gives training courses to people on assistive technology who have an interest in it.

 Inclusive Technology: Users will find assistive-technology products and educational software designed for K-12 students with infirmities.